 “Being a Prince is never easy, it seems.
 Even when you’re trying to ‘take a break’, huh?”
 Nayleen asked.

 “Tell me about it.”
 Sairek grumbled with a shake of his head.
 “Can you watch over Varhi tonight?
-It’s probably okay but I want to evaluate whether everything is actually okay or not with him, just to be sure.”
+It’s probably okay but I want to evaluate whether everything is actually okay or not with him, just to be sure.
+This whole thing is probably a huge windfall on his mind.”

 “Can do.”
-Nayleen replied.
+Nayleen replied, then shrugged.
 “Was gonna do it anyway.”

 Sairek smiled at her.
 “Thanks.
 Still, it may be better to just let him rest first.
 The way he described how his head was hurting until he went unconscious worries me.”